PlanQK/planqk-buildpacks/job-template-buildpack/README.md

 Every project that is to run on the PlanQK Platform must be provided with a program.py.
 A run method must be implemented in this program.py.
 A wrapper is therefore required to start the runtime.
-This wrapper is called "job-template" on the PlanQk Platform This Buildpack was created to integrate the job-template into the build process of the Builder.
+This wrapper is called "job-template" on the PlanQk Platform and will start the run method.
+This Buildpack was created to integrate the job-template into the build process of the Builder.

 The Buildpack will do the following: